PradeepPereiraGitHub/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 ```

-We now have a combined and complete data set as a table which we can process for our tidy data set.
+###We now have a combined and complete data set as a table which we can process for our tidy data set.

+###Step 2:

 We next map our acivity labels to their respective identifying numbers, so as to get a decriptive label for the activity the subjects were engaged in.